kurogai/hinode/README.md

-Hinode - Amanhecer do Sol
+HinodeMangaReader - Android app to download and read manga, inspired by tachiyomi

-Novo nome para o app
+More to add